 2x Bonvoy Points On Travel

 The Marriott Bonvoy Bold Card offers 2x points on all travel purchases.
-This includes everything from trains to taxis to car rentals to flights.
+This includes everything from trains to taxis to rental cars to flights.
 While it’s nice that the card offers bonus points for this, that’s still only a return of ~1.4%, by my valuation.

 1x Bonvoy Points On All Other Purchases